Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

 \subsubsection{Transitional Interfaces}

-The MagicBook by Billinghurst~et~al.~\cite{billinghurst2001magicbook} is often described as the first \textit{transitional interface}~\cite{mayer2024crossing, carvalho2012design}: Here, a user can move seamlessly along the RV continuum---from browsing the physical book to a handheld AR display to \replace{immersing themselves in the scene in VR}{immersive VR}.
-Although \replace{transitions between interfaces}{they} can be regarded as a subset of cross-reality\remove{ (and therefore often used synonymously)}, transitional interfaces specifically focus on the design of transitions and their effect on users~\cite{mayer2024crossing}.
+The MagicBook by Billinghurst~et~al.~\cite{billinghurst2001magicbook} is often described as the first \textit{transitional interface}~\cite{mayer2024crossing, carvalho2012design}: Here, a user can move seamlessly along the RV continuum---from browsing the physical book to a handheld AR display to immersive VR.
+Although they can be regarded as a subset of cross-reality, transitional interfaces specifically focus on the design of transitions and their effect on users~\cite{mayer2024crossing}.
 While early head-mounted displays required a discrete switch of hardware to move across interfaces, currently available HWDs allow for continuous transitions by interactively adding or removing virtual contents.

 Similarly to research on cross-reality environments, transitional interfaces typically involve a sequence of activities: A user solves one aspect of a given task in AR and continues to work on the activity in VR.
 The transition keeps the user oriented in the task space, choosing one manifestation of the RV continuum at a time.
 However, for \hui{}s, connecting to multiple manifestations at the same time is a key ability.
 In line with previous research, we \textQuote{think of HUIs and transitional interfaces as complementary}~\cite{carvalho2012design}, rather than competing: A \hui{} may use a transitional interface when switching between devices; likewise, a transitional interface may encompass multiple heterogeneous devices to be switched between.